 Somewhat in contrast, the South Koreans were not nearly as bombastic.
 They were never as concerned about the Soviets as we were; they were much more paranoid about North Korea.
 I am sure they were happy with the Reagan speech and they may well — behind the scenes in Washington — have urged that the President give a speech of the sort he did.

-One of the problems of being in an embassy such as Seoul is that you are never certain what is happening in Washington.
+problems of being in an embassy such as Seoul is that you are never certain what is happening in Washington.

 Charlie Cho was the CEO of Korean Air Line and came under a lot of fire.
 Dixie was close to him personally and knew what troubles Cho was going through.
 I think KAL acted responsibly; it tried to get information out as soon as possible and then to help the families as much as possible.
 It was clear that KAL had a major problem on its hands; Cho was under tremendous political and public pressure and condemnation.
 The downing of KAL 007 was a major tragedy, especially in Korea.
 There were many rumors about why the plane had wandered off course.
 One of the suppositions was that the airline or the pilot was just trying to save fuel and took the more direct route, which would have taken him over Soviet territory.
 In fact, Cho had offered incentives to his pilots to try to speed up their flights at reduced fuel consumption.
 That just added fuel to the speculation that KAL was trying to”cut corners.”
 I think that was a cynical Korean view of fellow Koreans, which horrified us to some extent.